ericmjl/broad-research-fellows/01-research-statement.md

 ### Planned Funding Avenues

 In order to sustain this work beyond the Broad Fellows period, I will solicit funding from a variety of government and philanthropic sources.
 The Broad Next10 program is already supporting this work through two grants totalling $80,000.
-Apart from the NIH R21 proposal that I led with my advisor Jon and collaborator David, I foresee this being of interest to the DARPA Prophecy program, NIAID, and companies interested in drug development.
-Finally, to acquire a continued revenue stream for the research and development work, I will explore the use of funding models through application programming interfaces (APIs) that allow access to value-added data and models, which may be of interest to other academic and commercial entities [@CheckHayden:2016ip; @CheckHayden:2013kb].
+Apart from the NIH R21 proposal that I wrote with my advisor Jon and collaborator David, I foresee this being of interest to the DARPA Prophecy program, NIAID, and companies interested in drug development.
+To acquire a continued revenue stream for the research and development work, I will explore the use of funding models through application programming interfaces (APIs) that allow access to value-added data and models, which may be of interest to other academic and commercial entities [@CheckHayden:2016ip; @CheckHayden:2013kb].

 ### Conclusion